Piercing Science

 Expert Guidance & Science

-The "Gauge" system used in body piercing originates from the American Wire Gauge (AWG) standard.
-In this system, higher numbers represent thinner jewelry (e.g., a 20g needle is very fine), while lower numbers represent thicker jewelry (e.g., an 8g barbell is quite heavy).
-This inverse relationship can be confusing for both clients and apprentices, which is why converting to millimeters (mm) is the global standard for technical precision.
+The gauge system in body piercing comes from the American Wire Gauge (AWG) standard — a historical system where higher numbers mean thinner wire.
+So a 20g needle (0.8mm) is very fine, while an 8g barbell (3.2mm) is quite heavy.
+This counter-intuitive scale confuses clients and apprentices alike, which is why professional piercers and manufacturers use millimeters as the precise standard.

-When a piercing is performed, the fistula (the hole) is created to a specific diameter.
-Even a fractional mismatch between the piercing needle and the jewelry can cause excessive trauma or "cheese-cutter" effect migration.
-Using a gauge converter ensures that your replacement jewelry perfectly matches the anatomical requirements of your healed piercing track.
+When a piercing is performed, the fistula (the channel) is created at a specific diameter.
+A fractional mismatch between the needle and the replacement jewelry can cause excessive trauma or "cheese-cutter" migration — where the jewelry slowly cuts through tissue.
+Matching your replacement jewelry to the exact millimeter of your healed track is a clinical requirement, not a preference.

 Stay in the Loop